pa4080/mw-PrivateWikiAccessControl/README.md

 * [[:Категория:Example_3]]
 ````

 * It is preferable to use the (formatted) name of the NameSpace Category (Nr.
 8) in the wiki's language.
-For example for Bulgarian use `Категория:` instead of `Category`.
+For example for Bulgarian use `Категория:` instead of `Category:`.

-If the page `MediaWiki:InternalWhitelistCAT` exist and it is not empty its content will be processed: the extension **Extension:PrivateWikiAccessControl** will get the members of each listed category (by using our Whitelist API) and will append these items (members, pages) to the array stored in the file `$IP/cache/PWAC_WhitelistPages.txt`.
+If the page `MediaWiki:InternalWhitelistCAT` exist and it is not empty its content will be processed: the extension **Extension:PrivateWikiAccessControl** will get the members of each listed category (by using our Whitelist API) and will append these items (members, pages) to the array stored in the file `$wgCacheDirectory/PWAC_WhitelistPages.txt`.
 Thus, when the content of the file is assigned to the array `$wgWhitelistRead` (within `Localsettings.php` as it is shown above) all members of the listed categories will become whitelisted for public access.

 When `MediaWiki:InternalWhitelistCAT` is read, all lines that doesn't start with one or more wildcards will be ignored (`* [[:Category:...]]`).
-Sou you can add comments and headings inside that page.
+So, you can add comments and headings inside that page.

-### `MediaWiki:InternalWhitelistCAT` `>` `$IP/cache/PWAC_WhitelistCat.txt`
+### `MediaWiki:InternalWhitelistCAT` `>` `$wgCacheDirectory/PWAC_WhitelistCat.txt`

-**Create a list of the Whitelist Categories.** The extension will save the list of the Whitelist Categories in the file `$IP/cache/PWAC_WhitelistCat.txt`.
+**Create a list of the Whitelist Categories.** The extension will save the list of the Whitelist Categories in the file `$wgCacheDirectory/PWAC_WhitelistCat.txt`.
 Then the content of this file is exported to the JavaScript environment.
 Then the script `PrivateWikiAccessControlManager.js` will check whether the current article belongs to a Whitelist Category and will indicate that.

-### `MediaWiki:InternalWhitelistAPI` `>` `$IP/cache/PWAC_WhitelistApi.txt`
+### `MediaWiki:InternalWhitelistAPI` `>` `$wgCacheDirectory/PWAC_WhitelistApi.txt`

-**Whitelist certain API requests.** The content of the page `MediaWiki:InternalWhitelistAPI` will be stored as serialized array in the file `$IP/cache/PWAC_WhitelistApi.txt`.
+**Whitelist certain API requests.** The content of the page `MediaWiki:InternalWhitelistAPI` will be stored as serialized array in the file `$wgCacheDirectory/PWAC_WhitelistApi.txt`.
 These entries will be used by `PrivateWikiAccessControl.api.php` as filter of allowed API requests.
 How to redirect some requests to that API will be described in the section [Apache2 Setup](#apache2-setup).

 When `MediaWiki:InternalWhitelistAPI` is read, all lines that doesn't start with one or more wildcards will be ignored (`* action=query&...`).
-Sou you can add comments and headings inside that page.
+So, you can add comments and headings inside that page.

 You need to create the page `MediaWiki:InternalWhitelistAPI` manually.
 Otherwise, when the page is not created (or it is empty), all API requests will be allowed.
 You are able to allow all API requests also by adding the entry `* Allow All` in `MediaWiki:InternalWhitelistAPI`, this is good option for test purposes.
 Example content of `MediaWiki:InternalWhitelistAPI`: